 - Make sure that your child can use the toilet properly, flushing and then washing hands carefully afterwards. - Once at school, it is helpful for children to organise their own belongings so that they know where all their things are.
 So please encourage them to be independent and step back when you can - for example encourage your child to hang up their own coat and place their book bag and water bottle into the correct boxes in the mornings.

 The Curriculum

-Play underpins all development and learning for young children and it is through play that children develop intellectually, creatively physically, socially and emotionally.
-In Acorns Class activities and experiences are planned to support children to learn with enjoyment and challenge.
-The children have opportunities to play indoors and outdoors throughout the day.
+Play underpins all development and learning for young children and it is through play that children develop intellectually, creatively, physically, socially and emotionally.